e-Luksch/org.openhab.binding.homeconnect/addons/binding/org.openhab.binding.homeconnect/README.md

     * __client secret:__ your application client secret
     * __simulator:__ false
     * __refresh token:__ token from previous step
 3. That's it!
-Now you can use autodiscovery to add dishwashers.
+Now you can use autodiscovery to add devices.

 #### Simulator